 The Autolab Docker Compose installation is a fast and easy production-ready installation and deployment method.
 It uses a MySQL database for the Autolab deployment, and comes with SSL support.
 This is now the preferred way of installing Autolab.

-The Docker Compose installation method is relatively new and so you may likely run into issues.
-If you are stuck or find issues with the installation process please join our Slack here and let us know and we will try our best to help.
+If you are stuck or find issues with the installation process you can either file an issue on our Github repository, or join our Slack here and let us know and we will try our best to help.
 Also see the debugging section for tips on how to diagnose problems.

 First ensure that you have Docker and Docker Compose installed on your machine.
 See the official Docker docs for the installation steps.